Last Updated on

 - Plate: Rather than replace the tooth altogether, an orthodontist may choose to put a metal plate in between the teeth to keep the space open for an eventual restoration or more permanent substitute.

-Every once in a while, a patient will ask about the possibility of the teeth simply moving back into position saying, “Any chance that my teeth will move and close the gaps caused by the two teeth I lost?”
+Every once in a while, a patient will ask about the possibility of the teeth simply moving back into position saying, “Any chance that my teeth will move and close the gaps caused by the fact that two teeth are lost?”
 Orthodontists sympathize greatly with patients who have lost teeth for whatever reason, so they understand the urgency behind the question.

 Unfortunately, unless the gap is small enough, it’s not normally possible for teeth to move and cover up the space that was lost since doing so would create too much space and put the mouth at risk and make it look uneven against the top teeth.